ZackBudai/FirstImage/static/Readme.txt

 	emu
 	cane_toad

 This workstation is used for web browsing, database processing, e-mail and word processing only.
-No picture or video files should be present.
+No video files should be present, although picture files are allowed.
 There should also not be the presence of any 'hacking' software installed.

 Due to organizational policies, cane_toad will need to use a restricted shell [unscored on image]